Lumos Networks

-History of Lumos Networks
+History of Lumos

-Lumos Networks formally split from nTelos following the close of business on October 31, 2011.
-Following a 1-for-2 reverse stock split of nTelos common stock, nTelos shareholders received one share of Lumos Networks common stock for each share of nTelos common stock that they owned following the split.
-Lumos Networks began public trading on the NASDAQ exchange on November 1, 2011, under the ticker symbol LMOS.
+Lumos formally split from nTelos following the close of business on October 31, 2011.
+Following a 1-for-2 reverse stock split of nTelos common stock, nTelos shareholders received one share of Lumos common stock for each share of nTelos common stock that they owned following the split.
+Lumos Networks began to be publicly traded on the NASDAQ exchange on November 1, 2011, under the ticker symbol LMOS.

 As of November 17, 2017, Lumos Networks completed a merger sale to EQT Infrastructure.
 Lumos stockholders received $18.00 in cash for each share of Lumos Networks common stock they held.
-Upon completion of the sell Lumos Networks ceased to be a publicly traded company.
+Upon completion of the sale, Lumos Networks ceased to be a publicly traded company.

-On April 10, 2018, EQT Partners purchased a majority stake in Spirit Communications with the intent to combine Spirit with Lumos.
+On April 10, 2018, EQT AB purchased a majority stake in Spirit Communications with the intent to combine Spirit with Lumos.

 On January 14, 2019, Lumos Networks Corp. ("Lumos") and Spirit Communications ("Spirit") announced that the two companies have been re-branded as Segra.
 The company's Rural Local Exchange Carrier (RLEC) segment retained the Lumos Networks name and would be supported by a team of employees led by Diego Anderson, Senior Vice President and General Manager, Residential and Small Business.